StavSteven/social_media_addiction/README.md

 ### Dashboard improvements

-I was fortunate enough to receive feedback from someone who suggested some changes to axis labels, colour schemes and kpi card design to make it more user friendly and keep the results interpretable by both technical and non technical users.
+Feedback received suggested changes to axis labels, colour schemes and kpi card design to make it more user friendly and keep the results interpretable by both technical and non technical users.

 ### Communicating Insights to Technical and Non-Technical Audiences